argilla-io/argilla/docs/_source/practical_guides/annotation_workflows/semantic_search.md

 ### Argilla UI
 ::::{tab-set}
 :::{tab-item} FeedbackDataset
+The use of the semantich search in Feedback Datasets is explained in detail [here](../filter_dataset.md#semantic-search).
 :::
 :::{tab-item} Older datasets
 Within the Argilla UI, it is possible to select a record that has an attached vector to start semantic searching by clicking the "Find similar" button.
 After labeling, the "Remove similar record filter" button can be pressed to close the specific search and continue with your labeling session.